Updated: Sep 8

 Giving up is not an option.

-Despite having not written since… Portion 2 of The Writer’s Games, 2019 (September), I am a creative well of ideas.
+Despite having not written since… Portion 2 of The Writer’s Games, 2019 (September), I am a well of creative ideas.
 If your well ran dry, I’m sorry; I took those too.
 I have projects and Works In Progress (WIPs, for future reference) and yes, a whole journal dedicated to things I want to write when I have the time.
 I’m on page 67.

-That’s the thing they don’t tell you when you decide to quit your day job so you can focus more on your writing: not only do you finally do all those things you’ve been putting off for someday—my bathroom would blind you with how clean it is now—you fill your new time with other things.
-Things you didn’t know you needed to be doing and still, writing takes a backseat.
+That’s the thing they don’t tell you when you decide to quit your day job so you can focus more on your writing: not only do you finally do all those things you’ve been putting off for someday—my bathroom would blind you with how clean it is now—you fill your new time with other things: things you didn’t know you needed to be doing and still, writing takes a backseat.
 It’s not okay.
 I am not okay with this.
 I have to try harder.

 Fiction projects: 3